-Our consolidated sales increased \$13.2 million, or 21 percent, compared to the first two quarters of fiscal 2010.
-The following sales analysis for the two quarters ended February 26, 2011 is based on activity through our primary delivery channels as defined in the discussion for the quarter ended February 26, 2011 compared to the quarter ended February 27, 2010, which precedes this section:
+Our consolidated sales increased \$23.6 million, or 26 percent, compared to the first three quarters of fiscal 2010.
+The following sales analysis for the three quarters ended May 28, 2011 is based on activity through our primary delivery channels as defined in the discussion for the quarter ended May 28, 2011 compared to the quarter ended May 29, 2010, which precedes this section.

-U.S./Canada Direct - For the two quarters ended February 26, 2011, sales increased at all of our direct regional offices and our government services group.
-Sales through our government services group increased \$8.2 million primarily due to governmental services contracts obtained during the third and fourth quarters of fiscal 2010.
-During fiscal 2011, we have recognized \$9.2 million from these contracts, which is more than 10 percent of our consolidated sales for the period.
-Sales through our other regional sales offices also increased, and were up by \$3.0 million compared to fiscal 2010.
+U.S./Canada Direct - For the three quarters ended May 28, 2011, sales increased at all of our direct regional offices and our government services group.
+Sales through our government services group increased \$11.8 million primarily due to governmental services contracts obtained during the third and fourth quarters of fiscal 2010.
+During fiscal 2011, we have recognized \$13.5 million from these contracts, which is more than 10 percent of our consolidated sales for fiscal 2011 to date.
+Sales through our other regional sales offices also increased, and were up by \$7.4 million compared to fiscal 2010.
 We continue to be encouraged by the improvement in the sales performance of the U.S./Canadian direct offices and by improvements in our pipeline of booked days and awarded revenue.

-International Direct - The increase in international direct sales was primarily due to improved sales in Japan, which increased \$2.0 million (on a continuing operations basis) compared to the first two quarters of fiscal 2010.
+International Direct - The increase in international direct sales was primarily due to improved sales in Japan, which increased \$2.5 million (on a continuing operations basis) compared to the first three quarters of fiscal 2010.
 The increase in Japan sales was attributable to improved publishing sales, the favorable impact of translating sales to U.S. dollars, and improved training sales.
-Sales also increased by \$0.1 million at our office in Australia.
+Sales also increased by \$0.3 million at our office in Australia.
 These increases were partially offset by decreased sales in the United Kingdom.

-International Licensees - During the two quarters ended February 26, 2011, the majority of our foreign licensees had increased sales compared to the prior year.
+International Licensees - During the three quarters ended May 28, 2011, the majority of our foreign licensees had increased sales compared to the prior year, which produced a 12 percent increase in licensee royalty revenues during the first three quarters of fiscal 2011.